ocaml/odoc/CONTRIBUTING.md

 - [`test/print`][test-print] is converters from odoc datatypes to strings, so they can be used in expect tests.

-- [`test/jbuilder`][test-jbuilder] is a tiny project for checking that Jbuilder drives odoc correctly.
+- [`test/dune`][test-dune] is a tiny project for checking that Dune drives odoc correctly.
 It is mainly used in the odoc CI.

 - [`test/inactive`][test-inactive] is some old tests that have suffered some bit rot, and we haven't gotten around to restoring yet.